turbot/steampipe-plugin-googlesheets/docs/tables/{sheet_name}.md

-# Table: googlesheets_csv
+# Table: {sheet_name}

-Query sheet data from Google Sheets.
+Query cell data from sheets in a Google Sheets spreadsheet in CSV format.
 A table is automatically created to represent each sheet mentioned in the configured `sheets`.

 For instance, if using the following configuration: